Blackboard supported browsers -- choice and setup

 Blackboard Browser Support and Setup

 The most important factor in using Blackboard is making sure that you have the right browser version.
 If the tests above reported that your browser was not compatible with Blackboard, you need to update your browser version.
-Blackboard officially certifies various browsers; for BB release 9.1 SP10 (the version of Blackboard installed at the UO as of (Winter 2013) see "Blackboard 9.1 SP 10 Supported Browsers."
-However, we've found that the official Blackboard list is often outdated or wrong.
+Blackboard officially certifies various browsers; for BB release 9.1 SP14 (the version of Blackboard installed at the UO as of (Winter 2014) see "Blackboard 9.1 SP 14 Supported Browsers."
 If you have a browser-related problem it's a good idea to retry using a different browser.

 |Operating system||Hardware||Recommended Browser||Notes|